fembri/larasession/README.md

 larasession
 ===========

-Experimental session handler to be extended with laravel session
+Experimental session handler to be extended to laravel session